SartorialGrunt0/Awesome-Extruders/README.md

 This is a list of publicaly available extruder designs which can be built using a combination of 3d printed parts and a purchasable gear kit.
 Sections are broken up by gear type.

+Looking for a toolhead to go with your extruder of choice?
+Check out [Awesome-Toolheads](https://github.com/SartorialGrunt0/Awesome-Toolheads/tree/main).

 --------------------

 ## Table of contents